 These simple preventative measures against worm infestations can help save a great deal or worry and loss of birds.

 Using a loose Hardwood Woodchip surface for example, then make a watering can mix of Virkon S Disinfectant, or Bi-OO-Cyst Coccidial Disinfectant, to regularly ‘water’ the ground is a good solution (note: do not use on grass or near watercourses).
-When dry, follow up with Net-Tex Ground Sanitising Powder.
 Use disinfectant regularly inside the henhouse too as contaminants can be carried inside.

-** If your birds free-range and come into contact with wild birds, like pheasants and rooks for example, as well as having regular treats of slugs, earthworms and snails, then more vigilance is needed.
-The herbal answer is Verm-X Pellets for Poultry, Herbal Gut Conditioner or Battles Easyverm Pellets every month, or the chemical answer is Flubenvet twice a year.
+* If your birds free-range and come into contact with wild birds, like pheasants and rooks for example, as well as having regular treats of slugs, earthworms and snails, then more vigilance is needed.

 We hope that helps to simply explain what can often be very worrying for new chicken keepers.